 Almost seven million Americans have received the Johnson & Johnson Covid-19 vaccine.
 But after six women developed serious blood clotting disorders, the US has paused the rollout.

-Federal officials are concerned that doctors may not be trained to spot or treat the rare disorder if recipients of the vaccine develop symptoms of it.
-They said on Tuesday morning that a standard treatment for blood clots—use of an anticoagulant drug—could be dangerous or even fatal in such cases…”
+Government experts are concerned that doctors may not be trained to spot or treat the rare disorder if recipients of the vaccine develop symptoms.
+Dr. Marks said that a standard treatment for blood clots — use of an anticoagulant drug called heparin — ‘can actually cause tremendous harm, or the outcome can be fatal.’

 In a recent poll of 1,000+ global Sermo physicians, 81% said they are concerned that the Johnson & Johnson vaccine halt could affect overall vaccine confidence.
 But doctors are split over the decision—with a small majority of 54% saying that given the risk of the rare blood clotting disorder, they do agree with the decision to pause the Johnson & Johnson vaccine.